PROFILE

 world's top 10 oil-producing nations.

-overall exports.
-Major oil and gas fields and
+exports.
+Major oil and gas fields and their

 Kazakhstan instituted an ambitious pension